hmedney/electron-react-starter/README.md

 Render process loads a web page created by create-react-app for config-less and familiar React environment.
 At dev-time, the Webpack dev server is used, at run-time, the built site is used.

 ### Reach Router
 Routing within the app is done using Reach Router.
-The main tweak was to use a memory-based LocationProvider to enable routing when loading `index.html` from the file system.
+The main tweak was to use url [hash history](https://www.npmjs.com/package/hash-source) and LocationProvider to enable routing when loading `index.html` from the file system.

 ### Node access
-[BrowserWindow](https://electronjs.org/docs/api/browser-window) is loaded with `nodeIntegration` enabled which enables loading Node modules from within the frontend code.
+[BrowserWindow](https://electronjs.org/docs/api/browser-window) is created with `nodeIntegration` enabled which enables loading Node modules from within the frontend code.

 Example:
 ```javascript